 Bing advises to use a maximum meta description length of 160 characters.
 Our own research has shown that meta descriptions with 160 or more characters are often cut-off in Bing, so we advise to keep it to a maximum of 155 characters when you’re optimizing for Bing specifically.

-Our advice regarding the minimum amount of characters for Google holds true for Bing as well: 70 characters.
+Our advice regarding the minimum amount of characters for Bing is: 70 characters.

 Yahoo does not give much advice in their Help section about the minimum and maximum length of the meta description.
 Our own research has shown that the Yahoo SERP allows for a maximum width of 553 pixels.
 Since the meta description consists of two lines, this roughly translates to 160 characters.
 However, we haven’t seen this full width being used, nor have we seen meta descriptions with this many characters being displayed.
 In practice a significant amount of meta descriptions tags above 150 characters are truncated so we advise you to stick to a maximum amount of 150 characters.

-Regarding the minimum amount of characters, our advice for Google and Bing holds true for Yahoo as well: 70 characters.
+Regarding the minimum amount of characters, our advice for Yahoo is: 70 characters.

 Although DuckDuckGo is not very informative about their advice on how to optimize pages for their search engine, our research has shown that when you stick to a maximum of 155 characters you should be safe.
-Our advice regarding the minimum amount of characters for Google holds true for DuckDuckGo as well: 70 characters.
+Our advice regarding the minimum amount of characters for DuckDuckGo is: 70 characters.

 In order for search engines and users to be able to distinguish between pages, it’s vital that each indexable page has a unique meta description.
 Both search engines and users may think that pages are duplicates of one another if they contain the same meta description.
 For search engines, having duplicate meta descriptions is a signal that these pages may be duplicate pages and should therefore not be included in the search results.